Teacher Resources

 Deep Dive: Give Rewards—But Know How to Use Them

-Although I do not use studio-wide incentives that reward practicing, it’s fine if parents choose to reward practice.
+Although I do not use studio-wide incentives that reward practicing on a regular basis, it’s fine if parents choose to reward practice.
 Using rewards without considering how they impact motivation, however, has the potential to be problematic.
 In the book Drive: The Surprising Truth About What Motivates Us, Daniel Pink discusses the psychology of rewards, including their potential pitfalls.
 Two main categories of rewards are discussed: If-Then rewards, and Now-That rewards.

 • If-Then rewards are given upon completion of a task (e.g., if you do this task, then you will get XYZ Reward).
 They are usually anticipated by recipients.